 However, that evidence was insufficient to implicate the dangerous chemical as the cause of Parkinson's disease in humans.

 What is the Paraquat Settlement?

-For instance, Syngenta is a company that makes hazardous chemicals and is being held liable in many paraquat lawsuits.
+For instance, Syngenta is a company that makes hazardous chemicals and is being held liable in many Paraquat Parkinson's lawsuit claims.

-The paraquat lawyers hold the company accountable because it:
+The Paraquat lawyers hold the company accountable because:

 - Should have known – due to extensive testing before product release – or knew about the toxic effects of Paraquat exposure and its link with Parkinson's

 - Failed to warn the chemical users about the health consequences of the herbicide use